AviatrixSystems/Docs/HowTos/tgw_faq.rst

 - **Functional Completeness** Aviatrix makes AWS Transit Gateway functionally deployable.
 The Orchestrator programs and updates both VPC route tables and TGW route tables so the routes are dynamically propagated to the Spoke VPCs.
 Read `this answer <https://docs.aviatrix.com/HowTos/tgw_faq.html#why-should-i-use-aviatrix-tgw-orchestrator-to-build-a-transit-network-architecture>`_ for more details.
 - **Segmentation** The Orchestrator abstracts the route domain and route propagation concepts in Transit Gateway that allows you to create network segmentation by policy and intent.
+- **Multi Account** The Orchestrator automates the AWS Resource Access Manager (RAM) to allow you to manage multi account VPC attachments to TGW.
 - **Scaling** Aviatrix solution overcomes Transit Gateway route limits to scale the hybrid deployment to hundreds/thousands of VPCs. .
 - **Hybrid** The Orchestrator extends the Transit Gateway capability to include Direct Connect support for connecting to on-prem datacenter.
 - **Multi Cloud Architecture** Aviatrix Controller creates and manages a multi cloud global transit architecture with a single pane of glass.